kietoparao/dotfiles-local/README.md

 Dotfiles uses [Dotbot](https://github.com/anishathalye/dotbot) for installation.

-## Adding more files to this system
+### Adding more files to this system

-When wanting to add more files of your local machine to be tracked by git, run the following from the ~/.dotfiles local repo:
+When wanting to add more files of your local machine to be tracked by git, run the following commands from the ~/.dotfiles local repo:

 ```bash
 # Example adding the '~/.xprofile' file: